 About a year ago, I started using my beautiful plates.

-Well, those were actually inherited plates–some China and vintage Delft Holland–passed on from generations to generations; usually only to be left gathering dust in the cabinet or to be hung proudly on the living room wall; not really sure about what kind of impression they should make.
+Well, those were actually inherited plates–some China and vintage Delft Holland–passed on from generation to generation; usually only to be left gathering dust in the cabinet or to be hung proudly on the living room wall; not really sure about what kind of impression they should make.
 And we’re not only talking about plates.
-We’re also talking about flower vases, tea pots and tea cups, as well as something like butter dishes.
+We’re also talking about flower vases, teapots, and teacups, as well as something like butter dishes.

 One day, I simply washed them all (a serious washing involved due to more-than-a-decade excessive dust-gathering) and started using them.